juxor/afaq/markdown/secH2.md

 the capitalist economy can de-radicalise the labour movement and lead to the rise of bureaucracy within it.
 It is then, during periods when the class struggle is low, that reformist ideas spread.
-Sadly, Marxism aided that spread by its tactics - the role of electioneering focused struggle away from direct action and into the ballot-box and so onto leaders rather than working class self-activity.
+Sadly, Marxism aided that spread by its tactics - electioneering focused struggle away from direct action and into the ballot-box and so onto leaders rather than working class self- activity.

 Moreover, if we look at the current state of the labour movement, then we would have to conclude that Marxism is _"an ideology alien to the life of